Thelma Alper

-Thelma Gorfinkle Alper (July 24, 1908 - July 30, 1988) was an American clinical psychologist, known for creating a study measure for women's achievement motivation.
-She was also the first Jewish woman to receive a Ph.D from Harvard, having careers at multiple institutions as she conducted studies primarily on memory of tasks, with an interest in its relation to women.
+Thelma Gorfinkle Alper (July 24, 1908 – July 30, 1988) was an American clinical psychologist, known for creating a study measure for women's achievement motivation.
+She was also the first Jewish woman to receive a Ph.D. from Harvard, having careers at multiple institutions as she conducted studies primarily on memory of tasks, with an interest in its relation to women.

 Personal life

-Alper grew up in Chelsea, Massachusetts to a Jewish family that Alper described as an "achievement oriented, but not at all a college-oriented, Jewish family".
+Alper grew up in Chelsea, Massachusetts, in a Jewish family that Alper described as an "achievement oriented, but not at all a college-oriented, Jewish family".
 She had a sister that was ten years older, named Bertha, who has been described as the most influential role model in Alper's life, yet someone who she could never dream to surpass or even match in her own achievements.
 Bertha was valedictorian and graduated at sixteen with the intention to attempt a career in business; she was more outgoing than her sister.
 It was Bertha who persuaded Alper to follow the college prep track in high school.

 Alper was a professor's assistant in college, and was later promoted to the position of general assistant for Wellesley's psychology department.
 She also worked for the Judge Baker Guidance Center in Boston for free before getting her B.A. and M.A. later on.
 She married Abraham T. Alper, who was involved in law, in 1932.
 She was subject to much gender discrimination throughout her career, especially during her time at Harvard.
 She was subjected to a grueling three hour interview where she was informed of the low female acceptance and survival rate.
 She would not receive a position at a university that guaranteed a tenure for female faculty until 1952 at her alma mater.
 Despite this, she was able to make her mark and see the changing times later on as more women were accepted onto faculty positions.
 She would retire from her position as a faculty member at her alma mater in 1973 and from Judge Baker in 1979 but continued to run a small practice to help out adult patients until her death.

 Thelma Alper died on July 30, 1988 at Sherrill House in Boston due to a stroke.
 She was 80 years old.